oleksiy5/parallel/README.md

 To prevent deadlocks:

-Option 1 (design pattern): It is crucial to avoid circular dependencies between resources.
+Option 1 (lock ordering): It is crucial to avoid circular dependencies between resources.
 By ensuring a consistent order of resource acquisition, we can eliminate the possibility of deadlocks.

 Option 2 (recognition mechanism): Use a recognition mechanism to detect the locked status of the resource and periodically check if it is available.